OnepointConsultingLtd/pdf_to_markdown/README.md

 # PDF to Markdown

-This project contains a command line tool to convert PDF to markdown.
+This project contains a command line tool to convert PDF and Word documents to markdown.
 It uses image conversion and an LLM to convert the images to markdown.

 ## Install